-RSE is taught within the personal, social, health and economic (PSHEE) education curriculum.
-Biological aspects of RSE are taught within the science curriculum, and social and spiritual aspects are included in religious education (RE).
+RSE is taught within the personal development, (PSHEE) education curriculum.
+Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).

-Students also receive stand-alone RSE lessons delivered by staff.
-These are complemented by the work of external providers.
+Students also receive stand-alone RSE topics delivered by staff within the PD curriculum.
+These are complemented by the work of external providers on CE days.
 In Year 7 the school nurse talks about puberty and throughout Years 8, 9 and 10 Loudmouth Theatre company deliver presentations and role play performances on drugs and alcohol, domestic abuse and relationships and sexual exploitation.
 To support these sessions, Loudmouth presenters then work with students in workshops to discuss how to deal with difficult situations through character exploration.